 - New Student Orientation (NSO) introduces students to Tri-C policies, procedures and resources.
 Additionally, students receive an individual counseling session, campus tour, and assistance with course selection and registration.
 Find out more on the Orientation website

 - New Student Convocation (ZGEN 1003)is a celebration of the start of students’ Tri-C journey and a formal introduction to the campus community.
 Students learn about campus life and College expectations and connect with campus resources, faculty and other students in their programs.
-Note that ZGEN 1003 and GEN 1070 are co-requisites.
-Students must register for both courses.

-- First Year Success Seminar (GEN 1070) is a one-credit course that develops lifelong learning skills and connects students to College resources and clarify degree and career pathway.
-Course topics include time management, managing college and personal finances, connecting to essential college resources, information literacy, and more.
-Students will also begin working on their academic plan.
-Note that GEN 1070 and ZGEN 1003 are co-requisites.
-Students must register for both courses.
+- First Year Success Seminar (GEN 1070) is a one-credit course that develops lifelong learning skills, connects students to College resources and clarify degree and career pathway.
+Course topics include time management, managing college and personal finances, connecting to essential college resources, information literacy, and planning your career path.
+Students will build their academic plan.

 - Summer Internship Program provides students with an opportunity to gain valuable experience by working at a Tri-C campus or off-campus location while attending summer classes.
 The program includes:

 • Tuition for one summer class, up to four credit hours (does not include supplemental fees)